-Here are twenty-one articles organizing the project management technique strategies we’ve been sharing with clients to create needed changes in their organizations.
+Here are twenty-one articles organizing project management techniques we’ve been sharing with clients to help create needed changes in their organizations.

 Project Management Techniques for Starting Strongly